recnepspencer/recnepspencer/README.md

 # 👋 Hi, I'm Spencer Hepworth!

-You see that Porsche in my profile picture?
-I loved that thing, but I sold it to allow myself to go all in on coding.
-When I do things, I do them all the way.

 ### Software Developer | Lifelong Learner | Entrepreneur

 I'm the co-founder of Triumph Technologies, where I'm currently working on revolutionizing processes for commercial farmers with cutting-edge applications.
 My journey from sales to coding is driven by a passion for problem-solving and leveraging high-impact skills to build innovative solutions.